Daryl Dixon: The Walking Dead: Daryl Dixon

+Two weeks later, Daryl, having decided to stay at the Nest, trains Laurent in fighting the undead and clashes with Losang about his more violent ways compared to the Union of Hope's pacifism.
+After Genet's troops capture Fallou and Emile, Daryl leads a raid and rescues them, although Genet escapes before he can shoot her.
+Meanwhile, Carol searches for Daryl in America and finds a trail of evidence pointing her to France.

 Development and creation

 Reedus read the script for the show and wanted to be a part of it so badly that he begged to audition even for a day role.
 He was asked to come in and read lines.
 They picked Merle's lines, which is why the rumor still abounds that he read for the role of Merle, but Rooker already had the part.
 They liked his audition and gave him the role of Daryl.
 Daryl was originally a recurring character but was upgraded to the main cast in season two.
 Reedus originally asked the writers and crew if Daryl could get a dog.
 His request was denied, and Daryl instead got a new crossbow.
 In season 9, Daryl does get a dog who is first introduced in "Stradivarius."